-This model is ideal for organizations with specific use case applications, committed project timelines, and appropriate sponsorship and budget for dedicated full-time internal resources.
+This model is ideal for organizations with specific Applications applications, committed project timelines, and appropriate sponsorship and budget for dedicated full-time internal resources.

 The main difference between this model and the part-time model is the higher level of management commitment.
-In this model, you have a higher level of internal expertise, supporting data from earlier pilots, or a very specific use case that needs to be addressed.
+In this model, you have a higher level of internal expertise, supporting data from earlier pilots, or a very specific Applications that needs to be addressed.

 The success of this strategy depends on the expertise of the internal resources assigned to the project.
-Similar to the part-time resources model, this team would need their own set of tools and infrastructure to successfully build and test out the use cases.
+Similar to the part-time resources model, this team would need its own set of tools and infrastructure to successfully build and test out the Applications.
 External consultants and SMEs may be required to supplement the team’s expertise.

 3. Internal IoT Lab